verekia/js-stack-from-scratch/3-es6-babel-gulp/README.md

+# 3 - Setting up ES6 with Babel and Gulp

 We're now going to use ES6 syntax.
 Babel will compile ES6 files into ES5 files.
 To run Babel, we are going to use Gulp, a task runner.
 It is similar to the tasks located under `scripts` in `package.json`, but making your task is cleaner in a JS file than a JSON file, so we'll install Gulp, and the Babel plugin for Gulp too:
 - Run `npm install --save gulp`
 - Run `npm install --save gulp-babel`